robOcity/ai-course/week-5-logical-agents-in-wumpus-world.md

 1. **Readings**

+    1. Listen to [Winograd Schema Challenge episode on the Data Skeptic podcast ](https://dataskeptic.com/blog/episodes/2018/winograd-schema-challenge), or take a look at the [challenge itself](http://commonsensereasoning.org/winograd.html) and consider how machines have fared [in IEEE's results wrap-up](https://spectrum.ieee.org/automaton/robotics/artificial-intelligence/winograd-schema-challenge-results-ai-common-sense-still-a-problem-for-now).

     1. Read Chapter 7 - Logical Agents (all sections except 7.6)

     1. Text: Stuart Russel and Peter Norvig. _Artificial Intelligence: A Modern Approach_ (3rd ed).
 Prentice-Hall.
 2010.

 1. **From the experts**